SharifAIChallenge/AIC22-Client-Cpp/README.md

 # Run:

-- execute the server and client in the ./build folder
+- execute "main" in the ./build folder (with proper command line arguments)